 Not every requirement is critical, though it may sound so

-Understand your clients/market’s timeline; that’s as important as your own release timeline
+Understand your customers’ timeline — that’s as important as your own timeline

-B2B products, in general, have lot of strings attached (APIs, Reliability, Security aspect).
-As a product manager of a B2B product, you need to closely understand the tech implementation to get it correct in one go.
+enterprise products, in general, have lot of strings attached (APIs, Reliability, Security aspect).
+As a product manager of an enterprise product, you need to closely understand the tech implementation to get it correct in one go.
 Also, a lot of tech tasks in B2B don’t have very clear impact areas (which gets engineering demotivated at times) so you always have to work closely with tech team to help them understand their impact in larger scheme of things.